Shallow Water Multiple Elimination (SWME)

 SWME is a data driven prediction approach using true azimuth information to predict free surface multiples in shallow water environments.

-3D ray tracing is used to derive a Green’s function of the water bottom and to reconstruct missing offset information.
-The Green’s function is then convolved with the recorded seismic data to generate source and receiver-side multiple models that are fed into an adaptive subtraction algorithm.
+3D ray tracing is used to derive a Green’s function of the water bottom, reconstructing missing offset information.
+The Green’s function is then convolved with the recorded seismic data to generate source and receiver side multiple models that are fed into an adaptive subtraction algorithm.

 A variety of advanced adaptive subtraction algorithms are available, including least squares multidomain and curvelet subtraction, to subtract the predicted multiple model from the input dataset.